 2. Master Plan – Flexible Development Standards.
 The design commission may modify or grant exceptions to the requirements of this chapter section where indicated if it the design commission is determined determines that the exception modification will result in a development that is more consistent with the purpose in subsection “(D)(1)” of this section or provides equal or greater protection to the adjacent properties or and nearby community, and subject to the following:. or provide significant public benefit as provided in (4) below, and further provided as follows: Properties utilizing master plans can consider the entirety of all properties that are part of the master plan to calculate metrics that are based on lot area (e.g. lot coverage and gross floor area).

 a.
-Dimensional standards are provided in subsections F through I of this section.
+Dimensional standards are provided in subsections F through I of this section, MICC 19.04.060.
 When a standard uses the word “shall”, the standard is mandatory.
 When a standard uses the word “should”, the standard is mandatory unless the applicant can demonstrate, to the satisfaction of the design commission, an equal or better means of satisfying the standard as provided in those code sections.
-When a standard uses the word “may”, the development proposal may the standard, to qualify for a modification.
+When a standard uses the word “may”, the development proposal may meet the standard, to qualify for a modification as specified below.
 The design commission may authorize modifications to a standard where the “should” term is used, subject to the following:

 A “modification” of the dimensional standards of subsection G, H, and I may be authorized by the design commission when a project offers an “allowance” as provided in subsection G, H, and I, when altered screening density, width, or height is provided, or site design is utilized to mitigate impacts to neighboring properties.
 The design commission may authorize a modification to the dimensional standards, when a project incorporates one or more of the “allowances” or optional dimensional standards as provided in subsection G, H, and I, and/or when minimal screening is provided and/or site design is not utilized to mitigate impacts to neighboring properties.

-The columns in the able below identifies “modifications” that the design commission may authorize.
-The rows in the able below identify “allowances” or optional dimensional standards that, when increased as set forth in subsections G through I, serve as the basis for a design commission “modification”.
+The columns in the Table A below identifies “modifications” that the design commission may authorize.
+The rows in the Table A below identify “allowances” or optional dimensional standards that, when increased as set forth in subsections G through I, serve as the basis for a design commission “modification”.

 Mitigation and exceptions shall be proportional to either the increase or reduction of from the baseline limit.

-The term “high” means that there is a strong possibility that a allowance could the Design Commission.
-The term “medium” means that there is a possibility that an allowance could be the Design Commission.
-The term “low” means that it is unlikely that the Design Commission
+The term “high” means that there is a strong possibility that a corresponding allowance could be approved by the Design Commission.
+The term “medium” means that there is a possibility that an allowance could be approved by the Design Commission.
+The term “low” means that it is unlikely that the Design Commission will approve the modification without incorporating additional dimensional standards.

 Table A. Modifications and Allowances